Investengine - Home

 4.3 Employee and connected persons outside business interests

 IEUK recognises that our current and future employees and their connected persons may have an interest, relationship or arrangement whereby they act as a trustee, hold power of attorney or have a Directorship that may potentially create a conflict of interest.
 IEUK requires its employees to declare any such interests and these will be recorded in the Conflicts of Interest register.
-To manage such conflicts, IEUK will implement controls to ensure that any activities conducted do not conflict with their role working in the firm.

 4.4 Director Conflicts of Interest

-Under the Companies Act 2006, directors of IEUK are required to avoid situations in which they have or could have, an interest which conflicts, or may conflict, with the interests of the firm.
+Under the Companies Act 2006, directors of IEUK are required to avoid situations in which they have or could have an interest which conflicts, or may conflict, with the interests of the firm.
 This applies in particular to an interest in any property, information or opportunity.
 In order to comply with this, directors are required to declare any potential conflicts of interest including the nature & extent of any interests that they have in any existing or proposed transactions or proposed arrangements with the firm.
 These will be recorded in the Conflicts of Interest register.

 4.5 Inducements including Gifts and Hospitality